sunaku/glove80-keymaps/README.md

 For your reference, the following diagram shows the default values for all settings and how they inherit from each other, so you can override them together as a group (by inheritance) or each individually (fine-grained).
+Also see the `define.json` file for a convenient listing of the _effective_ default values, taken after all inheritance and C pre-processor expansions.

 ![Default values and inheritance for all `#define` settings](define.svg)